Piazza della Rotonda: The fountain and obelisk

 In the center of the piazza is a fountain, the Fontana del Pantheon, surmounted by an Egyptian obelisk.
-The fountain was constructed by Giacomo della Porta under Pope Gregory XIII in 1575, and the obelisk was added to it in 1711 under Pope Clement XI.
+The fountain was constructed by Giacomo della Porta under Pope Gregory XIII in 1575, and the Pantheon obelisk was added to it in 1711 under Pope Clement XI.

 The Aqua Virgo, one of the eleven aqueducts that supplied ancient Rome with drinking water, served the area of the Campus Martius, but had fallen into disrepair and disuse by the late Middle Ages.
 It was reconstructed under Pope Nicholas V and consecrated in 1453 as the Acqua Vergine.
 In 1570, Giacomo della Porta was commissioned under Pope Gregory XIII to oversee a major project to extend the distribution of water from the Vergine to eighteen new public fountains.

 Construction of the fountain in the Piazza della Rotonda was authorized on September 25, together with a fountain for Piazza Colonna, and two more for Piazza Navona; the fountain for the Rotonda, completed in 1575, was of a chalice-type design, around 3.5 to 4 meters in height, and fed with the Vergine water through a terracotta conduit.
 Della Porta designed the fountain, and Leonardo Sormani executed it.
 Due to the slope of the piazza, the fountain is approached by five steps on the south side, and only two on the north.

 Under the pontificate of Alexander VII Chigi, projects were set afoot to systematize the piazza and its setting, grading and enlarging it and widening the incident streets, in which Gian Lorenzo Bernini participated.
 An engraving by Giovanni Battista Falda records the work that had been completed at the time of Alexander's death in 1667.

 In 1711, the fountain was given its current appearance when Pope Clement XI had the Late Baroque sculptor Filippo Barigioni top it with a 20-foot red marble Egyptian obelisk.
 The obelisk, originally constructed by Pharaoh Ramses II for the Temple of Ra in Heliopolis, had been brought to Rome in ancient times where it was reused in the Iseum Campense, a shrine to the Egyptian god Isis that stood to the southeast of the Pantheon.
 It was rediscovered in 1374 underneath the apse of the nearby Basilica of Santa Maria sopra Minerva.
 In the mid-15th century, the obelisk had been erected in the small Piazza di San Macuto some 200 meters east of the Pantheon, where it remained until its 1711 move to the Piazza della Rotonda.
 It is still called the Obelisco Macuteo after its previous location.